Hostinger vs. SiteGround 2024: Both Are Unethical And Have A Range Of Problems

 SiteGround has their own cache plugin (SiteGround Optimizer).
 Since Hostinger uses LiteSpeed, you would use the free LiteSpeed Cache plugin.

-Both cache plugins use server-side caching and address core web vitals, but LiteSpeed is arguably better.
+Both cache plugins use server-side caching and address core web vitals, but LiteSpeed is definitely better.
 It has more features/settings (QUIC.cloud, Redis + memcached, guest mode, ESI, etc).
-LiteSpeed is also maintained better and has more reliable developers than SiteGround.
+LiteSpeed is maintained better and has more reliable developers than SiteGround.

 Litespeed cache plugin